peterMangrove/mangrove-docs-test/offer-maker/maker-contract.md

 **Updating offers during posthook**

 During the execution of a posthook, the executed offer's list is unlocked.
-This feature can be used to repost an [offer](reactive-offer.md) (even the one that was just executed), possibly at a different price (see the **Maker Contract tab** in the above code snippet).
+This feature can be used to repost an [offer](reactive-offer.md) (even the one that was just executed), possibly at a different price (see the **Offer logic** in the above code snippet).
 {% endhint %}

 {% hint style="success" %}